 What is the difference between us and other agencies, like Children First and Connections?

-JMCC provides paediatric therapy services to the Windsor and Essex County community, enriching the lives of children and youth with special needs by helping them reach their full potential.
+JMCC provides paediatric therapy and support services to the Windsor and Essex County community, enriching and celebrating the lives of children and youth with disabilities to help abilities grow by providing child focused, family-centred care.
 Our therapy staff includes health care professionals and support staff who work closely with the child and their family to provide assessment and treatment to meet their individual goals.
 Depending on need, therapy services are offered in the Centre, in community schools, in our JMCC School, in the home and at child care centres.
 At JMCC, we serve children and youth under the age of 19, and young people between the ages of 19 and 21 who remain in school.

 How do children and youth receive therapy services at school?